Amrit Music

 In the Punjab and Rajasthan areas, the use of this instrument is very popular among wandering minstrels.

-How They Are Used In Modern Music
+How They Are Used In Modern Music?

 Classical Music: